ios2010/VINS-Mobile/README.md

 1.4 Build and Run

-1.5 Compatible devices
+## 2. Compatible Devices

 	iPhone7 Plus, iPhone7, iPhone6s Plus, iPhone6s

-if you use it with non-plus devices, you may need to modify the UI size at Main.storyboard for adapatering with your screen.
+If you use it with non-plus devices, you may need to modify the UI size at Main.storyboard for adapting with your screen.

-## 2. Citing
+## 3. Citing

-If you use VINS-Mobile for academic work, please cite the following publication:
+If you use VINS-Mobile for academic work, please cite at least one of our related papers mentioned above.

-## 3. Acknowledgements
+## 4. Acknowledgements

 We use [ceres solver](http://ceres-solver.org/) for non-linear optimization and [DBow](https://github.com/dorian3d/DBoW2) for loop detection.

 Thanks [Yang Liu](https://github.com/wandermyz) to contribute to this code.

-## 4. Licence
+## 5. Licence

 The source code is released under [GPLv3](http://www.gnu.org/licenses/) licence.

-Welcome to contribute to VINS-Mobile or ask any issues via Github or contacting Peiliang LI <pliap@connect.ust.hk> and Tong QIN <tong.qin@connect.ust.hk>.
+Welcome to contribute to VINS-Mobile or ask any issues via Github or contacting Peiliang LI <pliap@connect.ust.hk> or Tong QIN <tong.qin@connect.ust.hk>.

-For commercial purposes, please contact Shaojie SHEN <eeshaojie@ust.hk>
+For commercial inqueries, please contact Shaojie SHEN <eeshaojie@ust.hk>